fisco/davidfiscocom-productivity/_drafts/2016-09-27-mooc-synergy.md

 Having no experience with the programming language Scala, I signed up for Coursera's [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1/home/welcome) course.
 Viewing the first lecture, I learned that the transcripts were available in several languages, including French.

-I make it a habit to dedicate 20 minutes each day to learning French, using a variety of online sources.
+I make a habit of dedicating 20 minutes each day to learning French, using a variety of online sources.
 But, for now, those online sources are on hold as I spend my daily 20-minute sessions reading and copying the Scala lectures in French.
 Not only am I learning Scala, but also I'm meeting my autodidactic commitment in French.

 Ç'est très utile.